PoProstuWitold/homeserver/tunnels/README.md

 For the Linux distro, I will use [EndeavourOS](https://endeavouros.com/), but you can use any Arch-based distro (e.g. Manjaro, Garuda, or plain Arch) to essentially copy-paste commands.
 I chose EndeavourOS, because it comes with some useful stuff (that I will eventually need) installed and already configured and it has ISOs with many DE (KDE Plasma, Gnome, Xfce4 and more).
 If you opt for a non-Arch-based distro, you will need to find equivalent instructions for your chosen distribution.

 - ### 1a.
 Update your system
-	If you are using EndeavourOS just run ``yay`` in your terminal and type ``sudo`` password.
+	If you are using EndeavourOS just run ``yay``.
 For other distros find equivalent instructions.

 - ### 1b.
-Turn off auto-sleep (only if using graphocal requirement or VNC) This depends of your distribution and your graphical enviroment.
+Turn off auto-sleep (only if using graphical environment or/and VNC)
+	This depends of your distribution and your graphical environment.
 Just google how to do that.
 It shouldn't be complicated.

 - ### 1c.
 Change shell (optional)
-	This is just my preferance.
-You can completely ignore that step.

-	Change your default shell to [zsh](https://www.zsh.org/) and enable plugins wiht [oh-my-zsh](https://ohmyz.sh/)
+	Change your default shell to [zsh](https://www.zsh.org/) and enable plugins with [oh-my-zsh](https://ohmyz.sh/)

 ## 2. Remote connection
 Setup VNC and SSH to remote access your server.

-> **IMPORTANT!** You need to either download some dummy X11 driver or buy dummy HDMI adapter for about 4 euro
+> **IMPORTANT!** You need to either download some dummy X11 driver (not recommended) or buy dummy HDMI adapter for about 4 euro (recommended).

 - ### 2a.
 VNC
 	- 1. Install [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on your client (in my case Windows 11 Home).